Find out more about The Historic Hopewell Foundation

 In its vision for the future HHF sees itself as a leading partner in the dynamic future of Hopewell by being an accessible and vibrant historical organization that engages the local community and reaches an ever-widening audience.

 The foundation was created in 1972 to preserve the main house– Weston Manor (1789).
 The house, one of the last remaining homes on the Appomattox River, was restored and opened to the public as a historic house museum.
 It is considered a classic example of Virginia Georgian architecture.

 In 2008 the two largest dependencies, the kitchen and laundry buildings, were recreated on the site.
 The kitchen has been opened to the public for tours and the laundry now contains the HHF gift shop.

 HHF has another historic property in Hopewell, the St. Denis Chapel (1887) in 1985.
 This structure is located in the National Historic District of Hopewell.
-The St. Denis Chapel was restored and became the site of the City Point Early History Museum.
+The St. Denis Chapel was restored and became the site of the St. Denis Chapel.
 The museum houses exhibitions highlighting the rich history of the area.

 Governed by a Board of Trustees, HHF was originally an all volunteer organization.
 In 2006 the organization hired its first full-time professional staff member, a Director of Museum.
 Today its staff includes that position and an administrative staff member.
 Over 90 members of the community annually volunteer their time and talents on a regular basis at HHF, whether they act as interpreters for the sites, help out with special events, serve on committees or work in the gift shop.